cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Known Vulnerability

-Identified in well-known security documentation such as a security bulletin or a CVE (Common Vulnerabilities and Exposures) from [MITRE](https://cve.mitre.org).
+A "well-known" security vulnerability.
+Documented in a security bulletin or a CVE (Common Vulnerabilities and Exposures) from [MITRE](https://cve.mitre.org).

 ## Mitigate